António André

-António dos Santos Ferreira André (born 24 December 1957) is a Portuguese retired professional footballer who played as a defensive midfielder.
+António dos Santos Ferreira André (born 24 December 1957) is a Portuguese former professional footballer who played as a defensive midfielder.

 He was best known for his lengthy spell at Porto, winning several domestic and continental accolades with the club.

 Club career

-At the age of 13, André entered hometown Rio Ave FC's youth system, as he complemented the sporting activities with fishing in the high sea, in which his family was involved; it was also one of the main activities at Vila do Conde, where he was born.
+At the age of 13, André entered hometown Rio Ave's youth system, as he complemented the sporting activities with fishing in the high sea, in which his family was involved; it was also one of the main activities in Vila do Conde, where he was born.

-André signed his first professional contract in 1978, also up north with Varzim SC, although he continued to work with his family.
+André signed his first professional contract in 1978, also up north with Varzim, although he continued to work with his family.
 Still, he produced four solid seasons at the side, scoring a career-high in the Primeira Liga ten goals in 1983–84.

-Under the advice of legendary manager José Maria Pedroto, FC Porto signed André in summer 1984.
+Under the advice of legendary manager José Maria Pedroto, Porto signed André in summer 1984.
 After initial difficulties due to injuries, he was firmly installed in the team's central midfield, remaining there for nine consecutive years and helping them to win 18 titles.

 In his last two years, André was challenged for position by the player who regarded him as his role model, Paulinho Santos, and appeared less.
 He retired at the age of 37, winning the Primeira Liga in his last season as Porto were coached by Bobby Robson, in what would be the first of five national titles in a row for the club.

 André retired in June 1995 with 379 games in the top division, scoring 41 goals and adding to that 48 matches with four goals in European competition.
 He then continued to work with Porto as assistant for several coaches, and also as a scout; he was chosen by Portuguese sports newspaper Record as one of the best 100 Portuguese football players ever.